 The following is a guest post by Mobile Guru.

 I’m a long time investor with investment experience in high tech, biotechs and precious metals.
 I blog on topics that are of interest to me and my goal is to generate intelligent discussion.
-I don’t consider myself an expert in any one area, but know a little about a lot of things.
-I believe as soon as we stop learning, we stop living.
+I don’t consider myself an expert in any one area, but continue to further my education as I believe it is a key to a productive life.
 You can connect with me at SeekingAlpha.